AaltoSciComp/scicomp-docs/rse/researchers.rst

 .. admonition:: Case study: improve workflow

-   A group all works on similar things, but independently since their backgrounds have been in science, not software development.
+   A group of researchers all works on similar things, but independently since their backgrounds have been in science, not software development.
 They invite the RSE for a quick consultation to help them get set up with version control and show a more modular way to structure their